Expert advice on drinking with meals

 If you often find yourself with indigestion or “acid reflux” after meals, before resorting to medications, try not drinking with your meals, especially if you are over 40.
 The problem is that when you drink with your meals, you tend to wash the food down with the beverage and you don’t chew it as thoroughly, making it more difficult to digest.

-Also, if you drink water or other beverages with your meal you will dilute the saliva in your mouth and the digestive juices in your stomach, making digestion more difficult.
+Also, if you drink water or other beverages with your meal you may dilute the saliva in your mouth and the digestive juices in your stomach, making digestion more difficult.
+This is particularly true if you gulp water to wash your food down, rather than chewing it thoroughly and mixing it with saliva in the process.
 Although your body does require water during digestion, too much water can upset the balance needed for proper digestion.

 Finally, the sheer volume you are putting into your stomach is increased if you eat a typical meal and drink a large glass of water or two, making it more likely that the contents of your stomach will reflux into your esophagus.